-Another common trap students fall into is to view the conclusion simply as a recap.
+Another common trap students fall into is to view the essay conclusion simply as a recap.
 They conclude an essay by providing a concise summary of each of the arguments they’ve made.
 This kind of recap can form an important part of your conclusion, especially in longer essays where you’ve made a series of complex arguments.
 But, as with repeating your introduction, eating up valuable word count simply to rehash stuff you’ve already said is redundant and doesn’t fulfil any sort of rhetorical or persuasive function.

 - It’s not a place to add new content or make new arguments.

-Yes, your conclusion shouldn’t be simply a recap, a summary, or a repeat of what you’ve already written in your essay.
+Yes, your essay conclusion shouldn’t be simply a recap, a summary, or a repeat of what you’ve already written in your essay.
 But it is a place where you reflect on the arguments you’ve made rather than starting to introduce anything new.

 And here’s where the whole business of how to conclude an essay starts to get a bit complicated.
 If a conclusion is neither simply a recap of old information nor a place for new information, what is it, exactly?

 A conclusion is a sales pitch!

 If you’ve been paying attention you may have seen that we’ve already mentioned “rhetoric” a couple of times so far in this post – and this is no accident.
 You can’t really talk about essay conclusions without talking about rhetoric.
 The conclusion to an essay is the most purely rhetorical part of the entire piece.

 By “rhetorical”, we mean a conclusion’s (and indeed the entire essay’s) ability to convince or persuade the reader of certain outlooks or arguments.
 An essay conclusion needs to use rhetoric to emotionally connect with the reader in some way.
 And this is done through the use of certain language and the way the information is presented.